zoereedviz/Lego-Portfolio-Project-Snowflake-/README.md

 - Create a schema in a Snowflake database, create tables and insert data into them.
 Set up relationships and visualise the model with an ER diagram.
 - Analyse the dataset created to derive insights about various LEGO sets.

-## Commands and Constraints Used in this Project
+## Commands and Constraints Used to Set Up the Schema

 ### CREATE
 Creating schema and tables.